 ISSUER Williamson County, Tennessee (the "County").
-ISSUES \$46,050,000 General Obligation Public Improvement and School Bonds, Series 2022 (the "General Obligation Bonds") and \$71,580,000 County District School Bonds, Series 2022 (the "County District Bonds") (collectively, the "Bonds").
-PURPOSE The General Obligation Bonds are being issued to fund capital improvements to County high school and governmental facilities and pay issuance costs.
-The County District Bonds are being issued to fund capital improvements to County K-8 school facilities and pay issuance costs.
-SECURITY The General Obligation Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the County.
-For the prompt payment of principal of and interest on the General Obligation Bonds, the full faith and credit of the County are irrevocably pledged.
-The County District Bonds shall be payable primarily from unlimited ad valorem taxes to be levied on all taxable property located outside the territorial limits of the Franklin Special School District.
-Subject to the limitations set forth in the foregoing sentence, for the prompt payment of principal of and interest on the County District Bonds, the full faith and credit of the County are irrevocably pledged.
+ISSUES \$63,825,000 General Obligation Bonds, Series 2022A (the "Bonds").
+PURPOSE The Bonds are being issued to fund capital improvements to the Williamson Medical Center (the "Medical Center") and pay issuance costs.
+SECURITY The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the County.
+For the prompt payment of principal of and interest on the Bonds, the full faith and credit of the County are irrevocably pledged.
+The Bonds will be additionally payable from, but not secured by a pledge of, the revenues of the Medical Center.
 DATED DATE Settlement Date.
-INTEREST DUE Each April 1 and October 1, commencing April 1, 2023.
-PRINCIPAL DUE April 1, 2026 through April 1, 2043, as set forth on the inside front cover.
-SETTLEMENT DATE December 20, 2022.
-OPTIONAL REDEMPTION The Bonds are subject to redemption at the option of the County on and after April 1, 2032 at the price of par.
+INTEREST DUE Each May 1 and November 1, commencing May 1, 2023.
+PRINCIPAL DUE May 1, 2025 through May 1, 2043, as set forth on the front cover.
+SETTLEMENT DATE November 10, 2022.
+OPTIONAL REDEMPTION The Bonds are subject to redemption at the option of the County on and after May 1, 2032 at the price of par.
+RATING "Aaa" by Moody's Investor Services, Inc. ("Moody's") based on documents and other information provided by the County.
+The rating reflects only the view of Moody's and neither the County, the Municipal Advisor nor the Underwriters make any representations as to the appropriateness of such rating.
 There is no assurance that such rating will continue for any given period of time or that it will not be lowered or withdrawn.
 Any such downward change in or withdrawal of the rating may have an adverse effect on the secondary market price of the Bonds.
 Any explanation of the significance of the ratings may be obtained from Moody's.
 See "Rating" herein.
 TAX MATTERS In the opinion of Bond Counsel, based on existing law and assuming compliance with certain tax covenants of the County, interest on the Bonds will be excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax, except for certain corporations, as more fully described herein.
 For an explanation of certain tax consequences under federal law which may result from the ownership of the Bonds, see the discussion under the heading "Tax Matters" herein.
 Under existing law, the Bonds and the income therefrom will be exempt from all state, county and municipal taxation in the State of Tennessee, except Tennessee franchise and excise taxes.
 (See "Tax Matters" herein).

-REGISTRATION AND PAYING

-AGENT U.S. Bank Trust Company, National Association, Nashville, Tennessee.
+REGISTRATION AND PAYING AGENT U.S. Bank Trust Company, National Association Nashville, Tennessee.
 MUNICIPAL ADVISOR Stephens Inc., Nashville, Tennessee.
-UNDERWRITERS General Obligation Bonds - Barclays Capital Inc., New York, New York.
-County District Bonds - Morgan Stanley & Co.
-LLC, New York, New York.
+UNDERWRITER Raymond James & Associates, Inc., Memphis, Tennessee.